Why Same-Store Sales Are Misleading (And How to Improve It)

 Discover why same-store sales can mislead retailers.
 Learn how to improve accuracy and make data-driven decisions to boost business growth.

 While same-store sales measure retail performance by comparing year-on-year sales, it fails to provide the full picture.
-I realized the need to address this misconception during a meeting with a large fashion retail executive.
+I realised the need to address this misconception during a meeting with a large fashion retail executive.

 He said, “I focus on same-store sales because if my comps are up, we are growing, and business is good.”